-- Show consideration and respect towards the school community. - Support and respect the staff and governors in promoting the school's ethos. - Be aware of the school's values and expectations. - Provide the school with an up-to-date emergency contact number. - Support and comply with the terms of the home-school agreement. - Report absences to provide the school with a reason and to keep authorised absences to a minimum in the interest of the child's progress.
+- Show consideration and respect towards the school community. - Support and respect the staff and governors in promoting the school's ethos. - Be aware of the school's values and expectations. - Provide the school with an up-to-date emergency contact number. - Report absences to provide the school with a reason and to keep authorised absences to a minimum in the interest of the child's progress.